guix77/react-blockcerts/README.md

       }
     }

-Look at examples/src/App.js for a JSON example, basically it's what Cert-issuer generates.
+Look at examples/src/data/unsignedCertificateExample for a JSON example, basically it's what Cert-issuer generates, with additional custom fields and displayHtml.

 ## Development